 - Guided Reading Level

-Scores are not intended to identify which students have dyslexia; however, these data points determine focused explicit instruction for students who are not making progress.
+Assessments are intended to identify students who may have characteristics of dyslexia.
+These data points determine focused explicit instruction that may be needed for students who are not making progress.
 The process is used to identify students who need additional systematic and explicit instruction in phonemic awareness, decoding, morphology, fluency and comprehension.

 Students who have shown difficulties with learning to read are referred to the intervention for additional support and instruction in reading.
 If the student does not show growth, they are then referred to the sites team to determine next steps for support The team includes classroom teachers, administrators, and student services assistant who work to address the learning needs of the each student who is referred.
 Students who have shown difficulties in recognition of words, poor spelling abilities and decoding abilities, slow or inaccurate reading are assessed for appropriate interventions based on the needs.

 Should students with dyslexia receive special education service?